Imaging transient molecular configurations in UV-excited diiodomethane: Methods

 The optimized structures of the molecule in the equilibrium geometry of the neutral electronic ground state and the isomer geometry were taken from Borin \textit{et al.} \cite{Borin2016DirectStudy}.
-For each case, an ensemble of 5000 geometries was generated by randomly varying the initial atomic positions within a radius of 0.1 \AA\space around the equilibrium geometries and the initial velocities by up to $\mathrm{2x10^{-4}}$ a.u., respectively.
+For each case, an ensemble of 5000 geometries was generated by randomly varying the initial atomic positions within a radius of 0.1~\AA\space around the equilibrium geometries and the initial velocities by up to $\mathrm{2x10^{-4}}$~a.u., respectively.
 These parameters were chosen empirically in order to approximately match the width of the fragment kinetic energy and momentum distributions observed in the experiment.
-In the simulation for the dissociation channel, a rotational period of 300 fs (obtained experimentally) was used for the $\mathrm{CH_{2}I}$ intermediate, and the translational KEs used for the ion pairs were obtained from the experimental asymptotic KER for the respective channels.
+In the simulation for the dissociation channel, a rotational period of \(\sim\)300~fs (obtained experimentally for the two-body dissociation into $\mathrm{CH_{2}I}$ + I following UV absorption and C--I cleavage, see Fig.~S11) was used for the $\mathrm{CH_{2}I}$ intermediate, and the translational KEs used for the ion pairs were obtained from the experimental asymptotic KER for the respective channels.